Using this Guide

 This is the real end of the story, of course, told as a parody of a scholarly symposium.
 Note the date, two centuries from now.
 The title which Offred's narrative has been given resembles those of Chaucer's Canterbury Tales: "The Knight's Tale," "The Wife of Bath's Tale."
 Most SF dystopias end with a heroic conspiracy or uprising leading to the destruction of the evil government which has oppressed everyone.
 The jarring shift to pretentious scholarly jargon, while amusing to scholars, may be off-putting for most readers; but Atwood is trying to avoid fatalism and sensationalism at the same time.
 She is also parodying the ponderous, self-conscious attempts of scholars to be humorous.
 There is a long tradition of "nowhere" names in utopian fiction.
 "Utopia" means "nowhere" and Samuel Butler called his utopia "Erewhon."
 The Chair comes from the University of "deny" which is in the country of "none of it."
 But Gord Turner of Selkirk College comments further on these place names:

 The Northwest Territories in Canada as an area has been associated with two large native groups--the Dene (read "Denay") in the Western Arctic and the Inuit in the Eastern Arctic.
 In fact, the Northwest Territories through referendum (already held) will be divided into two massive land areas known as Denendeh and Nunavut.
 "Nunavut" means "Our Land" to the Inuit.Anthropology has traditionally been carried out by whites on minorities.
 Here an evidently Native American scholar has as her specialty studying whites, a deliberately ironic twist.
 Other names suggest that this conference is in fact dominated by Native Americans.
-It is difficult to see how Krishna (the erotic lover in Hindu mythology) and Kali (the also erotic avenging demon slaying goddess) have to do with Gileadean religion, though that may be Atwood's point.
-Scholars tend to read what they already know into w hat they are less familiar with.
+It is difficult to see what Krishna (the erotic lover in Hindu mythology) and Kali (the also erotic avenging demon slaying goddess) have to do with Gileadean religion, though that may be Atwood's point.
+Scholars tend to read what they already know into what they are less familiar with.
 Certainly plenty of scholars have analyzed Krishna as a Christ figure.
 The reference to the "Warsaw Tactic" is more grim: the Nazis walled up the Warsaw Jews in the ghetto and proceeded to starve most of them to death.
 The reference to Iran is of course the most pointed, because of that nation's conservative Islamic revolution which involved strenuous demodernizing and drastic restrictions on the freedom of women.
 The Iranian example is one of the main inspirations of this novel.
 Given what Professor Pieixoto has to say about the discovery of "The Handmaid's Tale," how drastically would America seem to have changed between the end of the last chapter and now?
 Anthropologists are famous for their refusal to judge the societies they study.
 What do you think is Atwood's reaction to this striving for objectivity in the case of Gilead?
 How do you feel about it?
 William Wordsworth famously defined poetry as "emotion recollected in tranquillity."
 Note the allusion.
 Many details about the Gilead society's policies are revealed here.
 Atwood takes the opportunity to point to current tendencies which could lead in the direction depicted in the novel.
 The speaker's jibe at Offred's education is not a comment on women, but the smugly superior observation of a South American mocking the inadequacies of North America, clearly much fallen from its previous dominance.
 Note the Canadian references in this section.
 "Particicution" would seem to be a scholarly term formed out of "participant execution" to label what Gilead called "salvaging."
 Gord Turner points out a parallel term promoted by the Canadian government: "participaction" for "participant action."
 For the scapegoat, see Leviticus 16:10.
 Prof. Pieixoto's talk is of a type familiar to literary historians: the attempt to connect a the author of a text with some historical person known from other records, particularly in Medieval studies.
 But for us, the identification is irrelevant, it is the knowledge that Offred survived and the rebellion eventually triumphed that matters.
 The final call for questions is traditional, of course, but also serves here as an invitation to further discussion of the issues Atwood has raised.

 So it's quite likely that Atwood meant the University of Denay to be coloured by the Dene and its massive land claims in the 1980s and the huge area to the East of the Mackenzie River Valley known as "Nunavut."
 That she changed the spelling of "Nunavut" to "Nunavit" is also interesting as "Nuna" still means "land" and "vit" may mean "our land."